bmitc/multimedia-programming-with-pure-data/README.md

 2. After installation, open Pure Data
 3. Select **Help** -> **Find Externals**
 4. Search for "gem"
-5. Select the Gem library with the most recent release date.
+5. Select the Gem library with the most recent release date (0.94 at time of writing) and click **Install**
-6. Select **Yes** if or when asked to install Gem to your `Pd/externals` directory (you may not be asked this)
+6. Select **Yes** if or when asked to install Gem to your `Pd/externals` directory (you may not be asked this).
+    * If you run Pure Data directory after running the installer, it's possible that Pure Data has not created a patches and externals directory.
+In this case and on my machine, the default directory for the prompt `Install externals to directory` is `C:\Program Files\Pd\bin`.
+(I installed Pure Data via the Windows installer.)
+The setup described here failed when I chose this path.
+    * However, when starting up Pure Data outside of luanching initially from the installer, Pure Data should ask you to create a directory when starting up for saving patches and externals.
+If happens, click yes, and then the default directory for externals is `C:\Users\<username>\Documents\Pd\externals`.
 7. Wait until the progress bar becomes full
-    * You should see a message `[deken] Successfully installed Gem!` in the main Pd window's console
+    * You should see a message `[deken] Successfully installed 'Gem'!` in the main Pd window's console
 9. Close the **Find externals** window
 10. Select **File** -> **Preferences** -> **Startup...**
 11. Select **New...** and enter in `Gem`.
 Please note that the case is important.
 Select **Ok**.